engranshul/maps-webapp-typescript/README.md

 * type definition generally has .d.ts extension
 * generally default is not used wd export in typescript world..this way u have to import with curly braces always.This rule doesnt apply to 3rd party modules
+* Hook up Google Maps by generating an API key on the Google Developer's Console.Creating an API key requires a Google Developer account with billing enabled.This means you have to have a credit card tied to your Google account.